HIST 3415: American Society and Culture, 1940-1960

 wom?n will find woman and women

-You can locate primary and secondary sources for your research in the Libraries by searching the Chinook library catalog.
-Chinook is where you want to search for books, journals, microforms and other materials but not articles.
+You can locate sources for your research in the Libraries by searching the Chinook library catalog.
+Chinook is where you want to search for books, journals, microforms and other materials but not articles (at least not reliably).

 The primary sources may include documents (books, letters, etc.) published during the period under study or electronic, microform, and printed collections of these documents published at a later date.
 Sometimes records for individual primary sources contained in electronic databases or microform sets are in Chinook, but most often the intellectual contents are only available in the databases themselves or through microform collection guide.